Kaysims/Grip-Club/README.md

 </details><br />

 2. When the CSS validation was initially run it flagged two errors.
-One was due to an incorrect text-align value being used.
-The other was an invalid colour being used.
+One was due to an incorrect text-align value.
+The other was an invalid colour.
 They were both corrected and are no longer an error.

 <details><summary><b>CSS Bugs Found</b></summary>